mayurphumatiya/space-travel-app/README.md

 ## 🌠 Key Features

 - 🔭 **Effortless Booking**: Seamless UI for selecting and reserving your space journey.
-- 🔐 **Secure Infrastructure**: Robust backend built with Node.js to simulate safe and trusted bookings.
 - 💫 **Interactive UI**: Engaging transitions, animations, and responsive design.
 - 👩‍🚀 **Mission Pages**: Detailed information for each space destination.
 - 📱 **Fully Responsive**: Works beautifully on both desktop and mobile devices.